North Dakota Tipped Minimum Wage Laws for 2022, 2023

 Example Tip Credit Calculation:

-Let's say Jennifer is a host in North Dakota who receives an hourly wage of $7.25, the North Dakota minimum wage.
-During an hour long scheduled shift, Jennifer receives $3.00 in tips.
+Let's say Lisa is a valet in North Dakota who receives an hourly wage of $7.25, the North Dakota minimum wage.
+During an hour long scheduled shift, Lisa receives $3.00 in tips.

-For that hour, Jennifer's employer can credit $2.39 of the received tips against Jennifer's hourly wage of $7.25, so they will only pay $4.86 in cash wages for that hour.
-However, including both the cash wage and the $3.00 in tips received, Jennifer's total earnings are $8.00.
+For that hour, Lisa's employer can credit $2.39 of the received tips against Lisa's hourly wage of $7.25, so they will only pay $4.86 in cash wages for that hour.
+However, including both the cash wage and the $3.00 in tips received, Lisa's total earnings are $8.00.

-In the next hour of their shift, Jennifer receives no tips.
-Because no tips were received to be credited against the minimum wage, the employer must pay Jennifer $7.25 in cash wages for this hour.
+In the next hour of their shift, Lisa receives no tips.
+Because no tips were received to be credited against the minimum wage, the employer must pay Lisa $7.25 in cash wages for this hour.

 Tipped Employee Labor Laws in North Dakota

 In addition to state regulations, tipped employees in North Dakota are subject to a number of Federal labor laws specified under the Fair Labor Standards Act (FLSA).

 Most tipped employees in North Dakota will qualify for overtime pay when they work over a certain number of hours in a week.
 Overtime hours legally pay 1.5 times the employee's normal hourly wage.